open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 ## Excursion universal demo system

 Let's assume we are a startup and we are creating a new app.
-Our choice of technology is vue.
+Our choice of technology is [Vue.js](https://vuejs.org/).
 We happily start building our app and soon we see the need of having a demo system to show and work on all these individual components.
 Go forth they said and we built a demo system for vue.

 It could look something like this

+> just some example code - don't read this as good vue code 😅

 ```html
 <template>